 Piero: My first boat?
-My first boat 6 years old.
+My first boat…uh, 6 years old.

 Rick: You step in this boat, you have your parallel Venice.

-Venice is famed for its glass, for centuries blown here on the island of Murano.
-A 13th century law restricted the dangerous glass furnaces to Murano to prevent fires on the main island and also to protect the secrets of Venetian glassmaking — historically vital to the local economy.
+Venice is famous for its glass, for centuries blown here on the island of Murano.
+A 13th-century law restricted the dangerous glass furnaces to Murano to prevent fires on the main island, and also to protect the secrets of Venetian glassmaking — historically vital to the local economy.

-Today glass is still big business as tourists come here in droves.
-While savvy shoppers know the cheap knickknacks are most likely from China, the venerable art form is alive and well as you’ll see in some of the elaborate showrooms.
-You can witness the traditional mastery of this craft in adjoining workshops.
-These artisans are from families of glassblowers which go back many generations.
+Today, glass is still big business, as tourists come here in droves.
+While savvy shoppers know the cheap knickknacks are most likely from China, the venerable art form is alive and well, as you’ll see in some of the elaborate showrooms.
+You can witness the traditional mastery of this craft in adjoining workshops, which welcome the public.
+These artisans are from families of glassblowers that go back many generations.

 Earlier today, this place was packed with tourists.
-I’m here in the early evening — I’ve got it nearly to myself.
-All over Italy, to escape the heat and crowds, sightsee in relative peace and quiet late in the day.
+I’m here in the early evening and I’ve got it all to myself.
+All over Italy, escape the heat and the crowds by sightseeing late in the day.

 As the sun sets, Piero picks us up and we head back to Venice.
-In this light the timeless beauty of the lagoon is particularly striking.
-Piero's taking us to his favorite restaurant, on another island, Giudecca — just across from town.
-From this peaceful canal-side perch, the hub-bub of downtown Venice becomes a romantically floodlit cityscape.
+In this light, the timeless beauty of the lagoon is particularly striking.
+Piero is taking us to his favorite restaurant, on another island, Giudecca — just across from town.
+From this peaceful canalside perch, the hub-bub of downtown Venice becomes a romantically floodlit cityscape.

-[223a] For antipasti we have a tray of riches from the lagoon; sardines, calamari, octopus, and baccala.
+For antipasti, we have a tray of riches from the lagoon: sardines, calamari, octopus, and baccalà.

 Rick: So this would be a cod?

-[223b] And along with it, a bowl of fresh mussels and clams.
-Spaghetti alla busara comes next.
-This dish is common in the north Adriatic
+And along with it, a bowl of fresh mussels and clams.
+Spaghetti alla Busara comes next.
+This dish is common in the north Adriatic.

-Piero: Venet.
+Piero: Veneto?
 You know Veneto?
-And the first part of the Croatia that is history
+And the first part of the Croatia, that is Istria.

-[223c] It has a fresh tomato sauce, spaghetti made from farro, and it’s topped with langostino.
-The food is fantastic and this romantic setting makes it even better.
+It has a fresh tomato sauce, spaghetti made from farro, and it’s topped with langostino.
+The food is fantastic, and this romantic setting makes it even better.

-But it’s easy to organize your sightseeing to escape the crowds.
+But it’s easy to organize your sightseeing to escape those crowds.
 Five minutes on a vaporetto takes me across the basin to Palladio’s dreamy church of San Giorgio Maggiore.

-The church’s bell-tower rewards visitors with stunning vistas of Venice and the Lagoon.
-The view from here is the best in town.
+Ascending the church’s bell-tower rewards visitors with stunning vistas of Venice and the lagoon.
+The view from here is my favorite in town.

-Venice is an almost perfectly preserved car-free city built upon countless islands all laced together with bridges, alleys and canal-sidewalks.
+Venice is an almost perfectly preserved car-free city.
+It’s built upon countless islands all laced together with bridges, alleys, and canalside walks.
 Smaller canals flow like streams into its main thoroughfare: the Grand Canal.
 Once a glittering center of power with luxurious palaces showing off the wealth of its merchant class, the now sinking, shrinking city is in a state of elegant decay.
 Venice survives thanks to government help and tourism.

 One place that has always survived without the help of tourism is Venice’s fish market.
-Each morning, in the shade of the famous Rialto Bridge, the fish market is busy with locals stocking up.
+In the morning, in the shade of the famous Rialto Bridge, the fish market is busy with locals stocking up.
 Observing the timeless everyday rituals of the market, it’s clear — amid all this tourism — Venetian culture survives.
 Seafood still plays a big role in its cuisine.
 Small fish — anchovies and sardines — are local.
-Shrimp, octopi, and squid fresh from the lagoon distinguish many Venetian dishes.
+Shrimp, octopi, and squid, fresh from the lagoon, distinguish many Venetian dishes.

 From the Rialto, a street called the Mercerie leads to St. Mark’s.
 This is the tourists’ main drag — with human traffic jams and a gauntlet of shopping temptations.
 Many tourists — as if in a knick-knack-induced trance — never get beyond this one glitzy street.
 If this is all you experience — as it is for so many — Venice can be more exhausting than enjoyable.